For firms

 Used by: Increasingly standard across all firm sizes

 The SQE1 overall pass rate for July 2025 was 41%.
-First-time candidates who completed a structured prep course perform significantly better — estimated 55–65% pass rate at first attempt for well-prepared candidates, versus below 30% for self-study-only candidates.
+First-time candidates who completed a structured prep course perform significantly better: an estimated 55–65% pass rate at first attempt for well-prepared candidates, versus below 30% for self-study-only candidates.

 What this means in practice